adamtegen/mcp/documentation/docs/20-setup/30-remote-setup.md

 - Open the command palette
 - Select "View: Open MCP Settings"
 - Click on "Add custom MCP"
+- In the MCP configuration, add the svelte MCP

 It will open a file with your MCP servers where you can add the following configuration: